vtrpldn/digital-garden/src/posts/responsive-snakes-and-what-they-can-teach-you-about-css.md

+---
+title: Responsive snakes and what they can teach you about CSS
+date: 2020-11-18
+tags:
+  - css
+  - codenewbie
+layout: layouts/post.njk
+---

 "If a snake was responsive..." is my favorite webdev meme.
 Have a look below if you're not familiar with this _extremely important_ question.

 ![If a snake was responsive...](https://dev-to-uploads.s3.amazonaws.com/i/9cszx8chv7k5yhz4bvql.png)